 Deviantart has been brimming with Brickle/Britta art as of late.

 Franchise Original Sin: Antasma is criticized by some for being a Flat Character, but he really has no less characterization than most Mario RPG villains (see Smithy, Cackletta, the Shroob Princesses, Grodus, the Shadow Queen, and the Dark Star).
-The difference is that those villains either had underlings with more personality to pick up the slack for their flat characterization, or were aliens/eldritch abominations that didn't require much characterization.
-Antasma doesn't have either of those things to fall back on, so he stands out more as a flat character.
-It also doesn't help that he's being compared to the more popular RPG villains like Fawful and Dimentio, who did have more characterization to them.
-Many fans wanted him to be more like those two.
+The difference is that those villains either had quirky underlings to pick up the slack for their flat characterization, or were aliens/eldritch abominations that didn't require much characterization.
+Antasma doesn't have either to fall back on, so he stands out more as a flat character.
+It also doesn't help that he's being compared to the more popular RPG villains like Fawful and Dimentio, who did have better characterization.
+Many fans wanted him to be more like those two when those two were actually outliers. note Those two had better characterization because they were introduced as quirky underlings and either stepped into the Big Bad role later (Fawful) or were later revealed to have been the real Big Bad all along (Dimentio).

 Birthday equips.
 These multiply a stat by 400% on your birthday (as set by the 3DS clock).
 Keep changing the date and you've got a ridiculously overpowered set of gear that can smash through anything.